Skip to main content

 What Are Design Tokens

-Design tokens are small pieces of design information that represent visual design decisions such as colors, spacing, typography, and shadows.
+Design tokens are small pieces of design information that represent visual decisions used throughout a product.

 • typography sizes